mainsail-crew/docs/features/webcams.md

 redirect_from:
   - /quicktips/multicam
 description: >-
-    How to setup multiple Webcams with mainsailOS.
+    How to setup multiple Webcams with MainsailOS.
 ---

 # {{ page.title }}